andresilva8624/Html-Generator/README.md

 ## Installation

-Clone the repository to your local machine and open the index.html file in your browser
+Clone the repository to your local machine and open the Terminal with npm test and then node index.js.
+Once that's finished, open the index.html on your default browser

 ## Usage